cainca/liliucoin/README.md

-Dongcoin integration/staging tree
+liliucoin integration/staging tree
 ================================

 http://www.coingen.io

 Copyright (c) 2009-2013 Bitcoin Developers

-What is Dongcoin?
+What is liliucoin?
 ----------------

-Dongcoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
-Dongcoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Dongcoin is also the name of the open source software which enables the use of this currency.
+liliucoin is an experimental new digital currency that enables instant payments to anyone, anywhere in the world. liliucoin uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network. liliucoin is also the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dongcoin client software, see http://www.coingen.io.
+For more information, as well as an immediately useable, binary version of the liliucoin client software, see http://www.coingen.io.

 License
 -------

-Dongcoin is released under the terms of the MIT license.
+liliucoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

-Dongcoin is based on Bitcoin.
+liliucoin is based on Bitcoin.
 Its development tracks Bitcoin's, the following information applies to Bitcoin's developemnt.
 Development process
 -------------------